JoshuaLuckers/MODXRevolutionValetDriver/README.md

 ## Using the driver
 To use this driver, clone or download this repo and copy the file `MODXRevolutionValetDriver.php` from the `src`directory to the `~/.valet/Drivers` directory.

+## Support, issues and updates
+For support, issues and updates visit the [GitHub repo of this driver](https://github.com/JoshuaLuckers/MODXRevolutionValetDriver).